 Prepatellar Bursitis is also known as "housemaid's knee"

 The prepatellar bursa is located in front of the kneecap and takes the form of a flat, round structure.
 Its main function is to separate the kneecap from the patellar tendon and skin on the front of the knee.
 Prepatellar bursitis has historically been known as Housemaid's Knee as this condition is often associated with people whose work required kneeling for extended periods of time.

-To learn more about prepatellar bursitis, click here.
+Learn more about prepatellar bursitis here.